GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/DruckerPrager/Example.rst

 A comparison between GEOS results and semi-analytical results
 --------------------------------------------------------------

 The simulation results are saved in a text file, named ``DruckerPragerResults.txt``.
-A perfect comparison between the results given by the TriaxialDriver solver in GEOS and the semi-analytical results presented above is shown below
+A perfect comparison between the results given by the TriaxialDriver solver in GEOS and the semi-analytical results presented above is shown below.

 .. plot:: docs/sphinx/advancedExamples/validationStudies/viscoplasticity/DruckerPrager/TriaxialDriver_vs_SemiAnalytic_DruckerPrager.py